DataVizExplorer/CognoRise_Infotech/README.md

 The objective of this project is to conduct a comprehensive analysis of crime incidents and their respective types within the city of Chicago.I have utilized the dataset available at https://www.kaggle.com/datasets/currie32/crimes-in-chicago, which was provided by the Chicago Police Department.
 The dataset comprises over 6,000,000 records/rows of data, exceeding the viewing capacity of Microsoft Excel.The dataset is segmented into four CSV files.Before working in Tableau, I created a single CSV file on Kaggle, using the fields of interest for exploration.
 The variables I utilized are as follows:
-- Arrest
+- Arrest - Specifies whether an arrest was made.
-- Primary Type
+- Primary Type - Description od IUCR code, which standes for which stands for the Illinois Uniform Crime Reporting code.See the list  of IUCR codes at https://data.cityofchicago.org/d/c7ck-438e.
 - Date - When the incident happened.
 - Domestic - Specifies whether the incident can be classified as domestic-related according to the Domestic Violence Act.
-- Description
+- Description - Further detailed description of the IUCR code.
-- Latitude
+- Latitude - The latitude coordinates of the incident location.
-- Longitude
+- Longitude - The longtitude coordinates of the incident location.
 ### Dashboard link:
 I have developed a dashboard to visualize the patterns of crime incidents and their respective types over the years.